 We constantly review how we police London, including where and when we send police officers to patrol the city.

 - We are trying to stop people from becoming or supporting violent extremists or terrorists in the first place.

 - We are working with many other organisations to help vulnerable people so that they are not lead into a life of violence.

 - We are also addressing some of the reasons why people turn to violent extremism.

 - We are helping and supporting victims of 'hate crime' while making sure that people who commit crimes that are motivated by hatred of someone's race, religion or disability are arrested and put before the courts.

 Terrorism can lead to some of the largest prison sentences that can be handed out in the UK, including life imprisonment.
-In 2008, 21 people were convicted of charges relating to terrorism and were jailed for over 500 years in total - an average that's about 24 years per person
+Between 2013 and 2014, 57 people were convicted of charges relating to terrorism and were jailed for 271 years in total.

 If you are worried about any issues relating to terrorism and violent extremism, there is help and support available.
 Visit our More help and advice page.